 - Beginner and instruction trips.
 From time to time the committee will lead beginner trips to give members a chance to up skill in a safe slow paced environment.
 There are also a few resources below from third parties that may get you thinking and be of some help.

-If you’re ever unsure about something, please come and talk to a committee member, they typically have good experience (or know of someone that does) and can help advise on all parts of the tramping process from leading trips, route selection through to what to bring for a first trip.
+If you’re ever unsure about something, please come and talk to a committee member.
+They typically have good experience (or know of someone that does) and can help advise on all parts of the tramping process from leading trips and route selection through to what to bring for a first trip.

 Outdoor Safety Code

 The Mountain Safety Council has come up with five key rules you need to follow to have a safe trip:

 - Plan Your Trip: Think about the route you’re going to be taking, how long it will take, and whether your abilities are up to the challenge.